erolledph/ecom/role-users.md

 - **Product Limit**: A standard user can have a maximum of 30 products in their store
 - Auto-fill product details by scraping product URLs using external API
 - Upload or link product images with automatic optimization (WebP conversion, compression)
-- Manage product categories (auto-generated with filtering capabilities)
+- Manage product categories (auto-generated, but category display toggle is premium-only)
 - Track product performance with click analytics

 #### 🎨 Promotional Content
 - Create, edit, and delete promotional slides with images, descriptions, and affiliate links
-- Configure floating widgets with custom images and links
-- Set up pop-up banners with images, descriptions, and links
 - Auto-advancing slideshow with manual navigation

 #### 💬 Customer Engagement